atrium — Docs

 Installed adapters today

-All three are shipped from the atrium-adapters registry.
-See Adapters → Overview for installation and Adapters → Building an adapter for the manifest spec.
+All ship from the atrium-adapters registry.
+See Adapters → Overview for installation, Building an adapter for the manifest spec, and Agent chat for what each transport can do.

 Starting an agent